Digital Morse theory

 In mathematics, digital Morse theory is a digital adaptation of continuum Morse theory for scalar volume data.
-This is not about the Samuel Morse's Morse code of long and short clicks or tones used in manual electric telegraphy.
 The term was first promulgated by DB Karron based on the work of JL Cox and DB Karron.

 The main utility of a digital Morse theory is that it serves to provide a theoretical basis for isosurfaces (a kind of embedded manifold submanifold) and perpendicular streamlines in a digital context.
 The intended main application of DMT is in the rapid semiautomatic segmentation objects such as organs and anatomic structures from stacks of medical images such as produced by three-dimensional computed tomography by CT or MRI technology.

 DMT Tree

 A DMT tree is a digital version of a Reeb graph or contour tree graph, showing the relationship and connectivity of one isovalued defined object to another.
 Typically, these are nested objects, one inside another, giving a parent-child relationship, or two objects standing alone with a peer relationship.

 The essential insight of Morse theory can be given in a little parable.